OperaUpClose: Flourish

 Flourish is OperaUpClose's opera writing competition, supported by Arts Council England.
 The competition aims to provide a platform for emerging and established composers and librettists, and to raise awareness of contemporary opera.
 The winning opera is produced in full by OperaUpClose.
 Previous judges have included Mark Ravenhill, Opera Holland Park producer James Clutton, Glyn Maxwell, Robert Saxton, Imogen Tilden, Luke Styles, Anna Pickard and Clare Presland.

 The 2012 winner was Two Caravans by composer Guy Harries and librettist Ace McCarron.
 The 2013 winner, The Blank Canvas, was written by composer Spyros Syrmos from a libretto by Fay Wrixon.
 Ulla's Odyssey by composer Anthony Young and librettist Leanna Brodie won in 2014.

 Last year's winner, They Came Back, tells the stories of five individuals struggling to come to terms with dead people returning to life.
-Composed and libretto by Martin Ward, this production combines an electronic score with live performance and will premiere in autumn 2017.